-Unsurposed: fire db-108 is a multifunction sound level meter the general noise surveys and for monitoring area noise prior to domineter measurements. average level, Lung and its time of occurrence, and Sound Epsoner Level (SEL) Sound Level (an be either A or C wighted.
+Unsurposed: fire db-108 is a multifunction sound level meter the general noise surveys and for monitoring area noise prior to dominate monitoring area average level.
+Lung and its time of occurrence, and Sound Epsoner Level (SEL) Sound Level (an be either A or C wighted.
 Detector response can be pressure itigat and its time of occurence and above the measured.